mc0110/inetbox2mqtt/README.md

 ## Web frontend
-After rebooting the port (ESP32, RPI pico w), an access point (ESP or PICO) is opened first.
-For the RPI pico w, the password "password" is required.
+After rebooting the port (ESP32, RP2 pico w), an access point (ESP or PICO) is opened first.
+For the RP2 pico w, the password "password" is required.
 Please first establish a Wifi connection with the access point.
 Then you can access the chip in the browser at http://192.168.4.1 and enter the credentials.
 For details of the Wifimanager, please refer to [mc0110/wifimanager](https://github.com/mc0110/wifimanager).

 We call this the **OS mode** -> i.e. an operating mode that is not the normal run mode but is necessary for tests and for entering the login data.